nespapu/java-data-structures-and-algorithms/README.md

 # Java Data Structures and Algorithms

-This repository contains implementations of classic **sorting algorithms** and **fundamental data structures** developed as part of my preparation for competitive IT exams.
+This repository contains clean and educational implementations of classic **sorting algorithms** and fundamental **data structures**, written in Java as part of my preparation for competitive IT exams and as a technical complement to my project **OOPPS**.

-Some class and method names are currently in Spanish (originating from the exam context), but the code is clear and self-explanatory.
-Future refactors will gradually rename everything to standard English terminology.
+All classes and method names now follow standard English terminology after a full refactor aimed at consistency and clarity.

 ---

 ## 🔃 Sorting Algorithms

-- Bubble sort (Burbuja)
+All sorting implementations include ascending and descending variants, plus small demo `main` methods.

-- MergeSort
+- **BubbleSort**
-- QuickSort
+- **MergeSort**
+- **QuickSort** (Lomuto partition scheme)

 ---

 ## 📦 Data Structures

+Generic, ready-to-use data structures implemented from scratch:

+- **Stack** (LIFO)
+- **Queue** (FIFO)
-- Stack (Pila)
+- **SinglyLinkedList**
-- Queue (Cola)
+- **DoublyLinkedList**

-- Singly Linked List (Lista Enlazada)
-- Doubly Linked List (Lista Doblemente Enlazada)
+Each structure includes:
+- basic operations (push/pop, enqueue/dequeue, etc.)
+- size and state checks
+- console-based demo methods

 ---

 ## 🧰 Tech Stack

-- Java 17+
+- **Java 17+**
+- No external dependencies
-- Standard library only
+- Pure Java and standard library only
-- Console-based examples

 ---

 ## 🎯 Purpose

-- Practice and consolidate data structures and algorithms in Java
+- Strengthen understanding of classical data structures and algorithms
-- Serve as a technical complement to my main project (OOPPS)
-- Demonstrate clean and readable Java code
+- Maintain a clean and readable educational codebase
+- Support my exam preparation and reinforce Java fundamentals
+- Serve as a simple, transparent reference for algorithmic concepts

+---

+## 📌 Next Steps

+Planned improvements include:

+- Moving demo `main` methods into dedicated `*Demo` classes
+- Reorganizing project structure to match package naming
+- Adding unit tests (JUnit)
+- Expanding the repository with more algorithms and structures

+---

+## 📄 License

+MIT